 Educational partner engagement in District programing and student needs was extraordinarily high during the 2020-2021 school year.
 Strong satisfaction with the return to in-person learning in the 2021-2022 school year brought less, but still active, parent engagement.
-Staff participated in many surveys throughout the course of the year to provide insights and student and staff needs and interests.
-Students provided input through site-based and District surveys indicating their experience and interests.
-Parents completed surveys and engaged in informational sessions.
+School sites did comprehensive surveys to all education partners as part of their WACS accreditation review.

-Students, staff (teachers, certificated support staff, classified staff and administrative staff) and parents participated in an LCAP survey to obtain their input regarding the broad goals and interests for actions/services.
-Participation in the survey was students - 180, staff - 113, parents - 771.
+Staff (teachers, certificated support staff, classified staff and administrative staff) and parents participated in an LCAP survey during the month of April to obtain their input regarding the broad goals and interests for actions/services.
+Participation in the survey was staff - 83, parents - 936.